French Drain with Trench Liner and Pipe Filter

 FRENCH DRAIN CONNECTED TO GUTTERS

-French Drains can protect your home and property from water damage.
-Oklahoma Drainage and Sprinkler Repair installs a wide variety of Drains in many different places.
-A Drain or Group of Drains with Drain Pipe going to an exit point is a “Drainage System.”
+can protect your home and property from water damage.
+Oklahoma Drainage and Sprinkler Repair install a wide variety of Drains in many different places.
+A Drain or Group of Drains with Drainpipe going to an exit point is a “Drainage System.”

 Drainage Systems can be made up of one drain or a combination of many drains.
 Drainage problems can be very complex.
 Complex Drainage Problems may require a combination of several different types of drains all inter-connected and working together.
 Other times the drainage problem may be simple and straight-forward requiring only one drain or several of the same type of drain connected together.